HewlettPackard/monkeyble/README.md

 In the context of testing, you do not want to create a real instance of an object in the cloud like a VM or a container orchestrator.
 But you still need eventually the returned dictionary so the playbook can be executed entirely.

-Monkey allows to mock a task and return a specific value:
+Monkeyble allows to mock a task and return a specific value:
 ```yml
 - task: "my_task_name"
   mock: